 It is common that defence counsel for the target of a cartel investigation raise legal and factual arguments by making submissions to the relevant division at the JFTC during the investigation.
 Defence counsel also has an opportunity to present arguments at a hearing procedure (introduced in April 2015) before the JFTC finalises its decision.

-If the first-in-the-door whistle-blowing company applies for leniency prior to the Investigation Start Date then they are eligible for a 100% exemption from any surcharges that might otherwise be levied against them according to Article 7-2, Paragraph 10 of the AMA.
-The leniency measures available to subsequent applicants for leniency depend on whether the company files its application with the JFTC before or after the Investigation Start Date.
-If the company applies for leniency prior to the Investigation Start Date then the second-in-the-door company is eligible for a 50% reduction in any surcharges levied against it under Article 7-2, Paragraph 11 of the AMA.
-A further three companies are able to qualify for a 30% reduction in surcharges under Article 7-2, Paragraph 11 of the AMA.
-However, in the case of the fourth and fifth applicants, the companies must submit reports and provide materials that the JFTC was otherwise unaware of to obtain the reduction.
+If the first-in-the-door whistle-blowing company applies for leniency prior to the Investigation Start Date, then they are eligible for a 100% exemption from any surcharges which might otherwise be levied against them according to Article 7-2, paragraph 10 of the AMA.
+The leniency measures available to subsequent applicants for leniency depend on whether the company files their application with the JFTC before or after the Investigation Start Date.
+If the company applies for leniency prior to the Investigation Start Date, then the second-in-the-door company is eligible for a 50% reduction in any surcharges levied against them under Article 7-2, paragraph 11 of the AMA.
+A further three companies are able to qualify for a 30% reduction in surcharges under Article 7-2, paragraph 11 of the AMA.
+However, in the case of the fourth and fifth applicants, the companies must submit reports and provide materials which the JFTC was otherwise unaware of in order to obtain the reduction.

-Please note that the leniency policy will be amended by the end of 2020 provided the amendment bill passes in Parliament this year.
+Please note that the new leniency policy will become effective no later than the end of 2020.
 Under the new policy, there will be no limitation to the number of leniency applicants.
-The second applicant will obtain a reduction in surcharge of 20 to 60%, depending on the extent of co-operation with the JFTC, instead of the fixed 50% in the current system.
-The third, fourth and fifth applicants will also be eligible for a reduction in surcharge, but the reduction will vary from 10 to 50% according to the extent of co-operation with the JFTC.
-The sixth or later applicants will also be eligible for a reduction, depending on the extent of their co-operation with the JFTC.
-Such changes would further align the Japanese leniency regime with the ones of other major competition authorities, such as the EC.
+The second applicant will obtain a reduction in surcharge of 20% to 60%, depending on the extent of co-operation with the JFTC, instead of the fixed 50% in the current system.
+The third, fourth and fifth applicants will be also eligible for a reduction in surcharge, but the reduction will vary from 10% to 50% according to the extent of co-operation with the JFTC.
+The sixth or later applicants will be also eligible for a reduction, depending on the extent of their co-operation with the JFTC.
+Such changes would further align the Japanese leniency regime with the ones of other major competition authorities such as the European Commission.

 While the JFTC usually seeks any documents from the alleged company, it is also common that the investigators sometimes ask the employees suspected of cartel activity to submit any materials held by them, even personal belongings, such as notebooks, planners and mobile phone at the time, for example, of an interview.